snunzi/NPDN_HTS_2023/docs/source/seqqc.rst

         * fasterq-dump log; Contains information about the tool execution

 Once fasterq finishes transferring the data explore the collections created by clicking on the collection name in the history panel.
 You should see in the paired-end data collection there is a pair of reads.
 This is what we will be analyzing.
+You can delete the other 3 empty collections.

 Subset Data
 ^^^^^^^^^^^^